FumaLab/FumaLab.github.io/join/index.md

 Potential candidates are invited to express their initial interest all year round, by email, writing at mfumasoni(@)igc.gulbenkian.pt

 ###### <i>Lab Managers and technicians</i>
 We are welcoming applications for prospective lab managers and lab technicians.
-The ideal candiates would have previous experience in microbiology, and be willing to learn the common techniques used in the lab.
+The ideal candidates would have previous experience in microbiology and be willing to learn the common techniques used in the lab.

 ###### <i>Undergraduate Students</i>
 Students can be recruited at the IGC from eligible Portuguese or foreign universities.
 We encourage foreign students interested in a master at the IGC to take advantage of the [ERASMUS+](https://erasmus-plus.ec.europa.eu/opportunities/opportunities-for-individuals/students/traineeship-student){:target="_blank"} program.